 FUN FACT: Did you also know that ankara wax fabric is also called kitenge, chitenje or khanga in some African countries.
 From this side of the World you’d think that people everywhere call ankara wax print by the name ‘ankara’.

-it on this tutorial on how to tie the ankara turban gele head wrap – ensure to replay the video and practice some more until it sticks.
+The above video tutorials will show you how to do beautiful ankara turban head-wrap styles.
+Ensure to replay the video and practice some more until it sticks.
 So, if you are invited to a wedding, and you don’t want to rock the regular gele, you can opt to tie an ankara turban, which is easier and quicker.
 That’s

 Which of the 6 ankara turban styles is your favourite.
 Leave a comment down below to tell us.